 Instructions

-- Soak the rinsed rice in water (amount indicated in the recipe) in a pot for at least 30 minutes.
+- Soak the rinsed rice in water (as specified in the recipe) in a pot for at least 30 minutes.

 - Turn off the heat and let it steam for 10 minutes with the lid still on.